andyjessop/crux/packages/redux-router/README.md

 ### Connecting to the Redux store

-The middleware and reducer are required to be hooked into your Redux store.
-The reducer manages the state, and the middleware connects the router itself to Redux.
+Next you need to hook the reducer and middleware into your Redux store.
+The reducer manages the state, and the middleware connects Redux to the router itself.

 ```ts
 import { configureStore } from '@reduxjs/toolkit';